 What do bed bug bites typically look like?

 Bed bug bites typically present as small, red bumps.
 They might be flat or raised, depending on the individual’s reaction.
 The telling sign of a bed bug bite is its pattern—they usually appear in clusters or rows, mimicking the path the bug took as it wandered around looking for a blood vessel.
+For a deeper understanding of what bed bug bites actually look like, check out this informative YouTube video:

 How does a single bed bug bite look versus clusters of bites?

 A single bed bug bite might not look much different from any other insect bite.
 It’s usually a small, red, itchy spot.
 But a group of these spots, especially in a line or zigzag pattern, is a telltale sign that bed bugs might be the culprits.
+The table compares the features of single bed bug bites versus clusters, highlighting key differences in appearance, pattern, and symptoms:

 Are there differences in the appearance of bed bug bites on various parts of the body, such as the arms, legs, neck, and hands?

 Bed bug bites can appear anywhere on the body, but are most commonly found on the parts that remain exposed during sleep—primarily the face, neck, hands, and arms.
 No matter which part of the body they appear on, the bite characteristics remain relatively consistent: itchy red bumps in clusters or a row.
+The table explains how bed bug bites can vary in appearance depending on the part of the body affected:

 Do bed bug bites always itch, or is this symptomatic variation dependent on the individual?